 Action 4.3.
-Implement and Update Greenville's Economic Development Plans
+Implement and Update Greenville's Economic Development Plans recommendations that enhance and complement the Strategic Economic Plan, including:

 Implement the actions of the Strategic Economic Plan for Greenville and the 2013 Greenville Economic Development Assessment.
 Continue to use these documents for policy guidance.
 Update and consolidate the plans to reflect progress that has been made in accomplishing each plan's actions and establish new economic development initiatives.